lynchdean/lynchdean/README.md

 ### Hi I'm Dean 👋

+👨‍💻 Recently working as a Software Engineer in the telecommunications industry, developing SMS firewall solutions.

 💻 I'm a DCU Computer Applications & Software Engineering Graduate living in Dublin :ireland:

-👨‍💻 Currently working as a Software Engineer in the telecommunications industry, developing SMS firewall solutions.

 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/deanlynch97/)